Wahaj-Ali/pricing-components-coding-challenge/README.md

 ```
 ### Usage

-To run the project in a development server you need to install liver server extension in VScode.
+To run the project in a development server you need to install live server extension in VScode.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>